John-Wang-0809/Awesome-LLM-Psychometrics/readme.md

 # 🎭 Awesome-LLM-Psychometrics

-A curated list of psychometric evaluations of Large Language Models (LLMs)  Bridging Psychology 💬 and AI 🤖 with science, sass, and scale.
+This repository accompanies the paper [xxx]().
+It contains a curated list of Large Language Models (LLMs) psychometrics resources.

 ---